Keeping in Touch After a Successful Ethiopian Family Search

 In Ethiopia, mail is delivered to post office boxes.
 A searcher or friend can help in setting up a post office box if one does not already have it.
 Snail mail takes a couple of weeks.
 Ethiopian families living in rural areas must sometimes travel great distances to reach their post office box.

 Many adoptive families utilize a searcher to deliver letters, photos and packages.
 Depending on location and price set by the searcher, this service can range anywhere from $100 to $600.
 Multiple families sometimes send letters together and share the cost.
+Use our services and rest assured that a portion of your fee supports the free services we offer.
 Some folks are able to send letters and packages with missionaries, aid workers, or friends traveling to Ethiopia.

 It has become common for adoptive families to visit Ethiopia, both to experience the culture and to visit their children’s family.
 While people make a variety of choices when it comes to spending their travel time, specific arrangements might look like this: